DavidHickman/tnris.org/content/markdown/2015-gis-forum/sponsors-and-exhibitors.md

 ## Sponsors & Exhibitors

-<p class="emphasize">TNRIS is pleased to invite you to participate in our 2014 Texas GIS Forum in Austin, Texas.
-The GIS Forum is the only event in Texas that offers the network and power of nationally recognized experts in the geospatial field.
-This is an unparalleled opportunity to share your knowledge with a respected audience of geospatial professionals.</p>
+<p class="lead">TNRIS is pleased to invite you to participate in our 2015 Texas GIS Forum in Austin, Texas.
+The GIS Forum is the premiere event in Texas offering the network and power of nationally recognized experts in the geospatial field.
+This is an unparalleled opportunity to share your company and organization with a respected audience of geospatial professionals.</p>

 ### Participating as a Sponsor and Exhibitor will: